Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions

 The plan of the paper is as follows.
 Section \ref{sec2} introduces the Boltzmann equation and its balance hydrodynamic equations, and presents the form of the Boltzmann collision operators for IMM and the VGS kinetic model.
 Section \ref{sec3} analyzes the rheology of a granular mixture under USF in the tracer limit within the context of IMM.
 Once the rheological properties are determined, the elements of the diffusion tensors are explicitly obtained in section \ref{sec4} for IMM by solving the Boltzmann equation by means of a generalized Chapman--Enskog expansion \cite{CC70} around the shear flow distribution.
 Section \ref{sec5} briefly shows how to evaluate the tracer diffusion coefficients using the VGS model, while the comparison between the results obtained for IHS, IMM and the VGS model is carried out in section \ref{sec6}.
 The comparison generally shows reasonable agreement, especially for IMM.
 As an application, section \ref{sec7} addresses the problem of segregation by thermal diffusion.
 For the sake of simplicity, we consider a situation in which the thermal gradient is perpendicular to the shear flow plane ($xy$-plane), so only segregation parallel to the thermal gradient occurs in the system.
 In this situation, the sign of the thermal diffusion factor $\Lambda_z$ characterizes the tendency of the tracer particles to move towards the hot or cold plate.
-The paper ends with some concluding remarks in section \ref{sec8} with a discussion of the results obtained in the paper.
+The paper ends in section \ref{sec8} with a discussion of the results obtained in the paper.